-The Ultimate Guide For Beginners
+The Ultimate Guide For Beginners and PROS

 Begin your journey in UI/UX Design with Sky VFX to gain a solid foundation to creating High-Impact User Experiences.
 Research, design, and prototype effective, visually-driven websites and apps as well as great products to advance your career.

 UX design is all about the overall feel of the experience, while UI design is all about how the product’s interfaces look and function.

 A UX designer considers the user’s entire journey to solve a particular problem; what steps do they take?
 What tasks do they need to complete?
 How straightforward is the experience?

 Much of their work focuses on finding out what kinds of problems and pain-points users come up against, and how a certain product might solve them.
 They’ll conduct extensive user research in order to find out who the target users are and what their needs are in relation to a certain product.
 They’ll then map out the user’s journey across a product, considering things like information architecture—i.e. How the content is organized and labelled across a product—and what kinds of features the user might need.
 Eventually, they’ll create wireframes which set out the bare-bones blueprints for the product.